-Year 4 Pink and Year 4 Aqua
+Year 4 Lime and Year 4 Violet

 We follow all the national curriculum subjects –this can be seen on our curriculum map on the curriculum overview page.
 We particularly enjoy learning new stories using art and drama to explore characters' actions, motives and feelings.
 We are also working hard on our exciting weekly Times Table Challenge.
 This is to improve the children’s knowledge of times table and to develop quick mental recall of these facts and know their inverse operation.